grantwinney/BlogCodeSamples/Languages/Erlang/CalculateHolidays/README.md

 There's a separate module with dozens of tests to validate each holiday, so hopefully everything is okay.

-If you see anything that looks wrong, or have new holidays to add, either [open a new issue](https://github.com/grantwinney/BlogCodeSamples/issues/new?title=Issue with Erlang holidays script) with as many details as possible or [create a new PR](https://github.com/grantwinney/BlogCodeSamples/pulls).
+If you see anything that looks wrong, or have new holidays to add, either <a href="https://github.com/grantwinney/BlogCodeSamples/issues/new?title=Issue with Erlang holidays script">open a new issue</a> with as many details as possible or [create a new PR](https://github.com/grantwinney/BlogCodeSamples/pulls).

 ## Running EUnit Tests